BenPruden97/multiple-maths/README.md

 I used the Code Institute Student Template to complete my Multiple Maths Project: [GitPod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)

-## Websites I used for help, guidance or tutorials
+## Websites Used for Help, Guidance & Tutorials

 Here is a list of the websites I used to find solutions or help if I was stuck on a particular section of my quiz.